JdAlix/ScienceQuest/README.md

 ✔ Add JSX Support? … No

-✔ Add Vue Router for Single Page Application development? … No
+✔ Add Vue Router for Single Page Application development? … No (ajouté par la suite)

 ✔ Add Pinia for state management? … No